ubaldot/dotfiles/commands.md

 **release on conda-forge**

 1. To create a new package use staged-recipe repo
 2. To update an existing package, use dymoval-feedstock repo.
+Fork and add a PR.
+3. DONT MERGE UNTIL THE CHECKS ARE COMPLETED!!!

 Edit conda/meta.yml in this way:

 1. Update version
-2. Cpy sha256 from pypi where you just upload the package and replace that number to meta.yml.
+2. Copy sha256 from pypi where you just upload the package and replace that number to meta.yml.
 On PYPI click on dowload files, view hashes (of the tar.gz file)
+3. Check that the dependencies on the pyproject.toml and meta.yaml match.
+4. Install conda-smithy in your root environment.

+   conda install -c conda-forge conda-smithy

+Commit all changes and from the root directory of the feedstock, type:

+    conda smithy rerender -c auto

-3. run the following
+4 (OLD). run the following

 conda build conda/

 You must issue a PR Pull the repo in ~/Documents/github/ubaldot/staged-recipes/ make a branch with the package name